juliohm1978/kubernetes-nfs-volume-provisioner/README.md

   ## Default: empty (meaning, react to all PVC events in the cluster)
   namespace: some-namespace

-  ## If "true", the PV object will not be deleted when the PVC is deleted.
+  ## If "true", the PV object will not be removed when the PVC is deleted.
   ## NOTE: Reclaim policies from this StorageClass will be applied to all PVs
-  ## removed from the cluster: REATAIN or DELETE.
+  ## removed from the cluster: RETAIN or DELETE.
   ## Optional
   ## Default: false
   keepPv: "false"